stcarrez/ada-wiki/README.md

 The Ada Wiki library is used by [Ada Web Application](https://github.com/stcarrez/ada-awa) for the implementation of the blog and wiki online plugins.

-## Version 1.2.1 - May 2020
+## Version 1.3.0 -

-- Minor configuration and code coverage support
+- Add support for Markdown tables
-- Corrections in the Markdown syntax parser
+- Fixes in the Markdown and Creole syntax parsers

 [List all versions](https://github.com/stcarrez/ada-wiki/blob/master/NEWS.md)